How to Create Effective Food Standard Operating Procedures

 First, conduct a thorough assessment of your current food processes.

-Observe how tasks are done in your restaurant or food business.
+Observe how tasks are done in your restaurant or food service establishment.
 What's the procedure for storing meat products?
-Do staff members clean food contact surfaces?
+Do employees clean food contact surfaces?
 Take note of these practices.

 You should also gather feedback from employees who perform these tasks daily.
 They often spot gaps you don’t see.

 Look for areas that need standardization.
-Then, make sure to list all the tasks that need SOPs because they will act as the foundation of everything that follows.
+Then, list all the tasks that need SOPs because they will act as the foundation of everything that follows.

 2. Determine the Scope of SOPs

-Now that you understand how things actually run in your food business, you can define the scope and objectives of your SOPs.
+Now that you understand how operations actually run, you can define the scope and objectives of your SOPs.

 If you're trying to cover different processes, you should prioritize high-risk or high-impact areas first.
 Focus on those that affect your health score, your guests, and your bottom line.